nirupam090/silverstripe-subsites/README.md

 ## Introduction

 The subsites module allows multiple websites to run from a single installation of SilverStripe, and share users, content, and assets between them.
-A useful way to think of its use is where you have a business with a global headquarters and four branches in various countries.
-The subsites module allows the five offices to use a single SilverStripe installation, and have information from the headquarters flow down into the branches.
+A useful way of thinking for its uses is to have a business with a global headquarters and about four branches in various countries.
+The subsites module allows the five offices (1 headquarters, 4 branches) to use a single SilverStripe installation, and have information from the headquarters flow down into the branches.
 The branches can have separate users/admins, and information that is individual.
 The website templates can also be different.

 ## Requirements